Find the healing benefits of Himalayan salt

 "My son suffers from a lot of upper respiratory issues," parent Jill Hartman told Los Angeles ABC affiliate KABC.
 "The days he comes to the salt room are the evenings he goes without coughing at night when he's sleeping."

 Salt caves work as a dry salt aerosol is dispersed in high concentrations into a chamber, which contains surfaces coated in salt.
-When you breathe in the air, it travels through the sinuses and respiratory track absorbing moisture, while cleansing, killing bacteria and clearing mucus.
+When you breathe in the air, it travels through the sinuses and respiratory track absorbing moisture, while cleansing, flushing bacteria and clearing mucus.

 A salt inhaler is like bringing the benefits of a salt cave into a small, handheld device.
 The use of 100 percent pure and unpolluted Himalayan salt from the foothills of the Himalayan Mountain range allows for easy access of the minerals that you're exposed to in a salt cave.
 Salt inhalers are super simple, too.
 All you do is add the salt to the bottom of the ceramic inhaler and breathe through the mouth and out the nose.
 While you're breathing in, the salt is getting enough moisture to release its healing powers.
 It's important not to breathe into it, though, as that will give the salt too much moisture.
 This inhaler should be used once a day for 15 to 20 minutes, but it can be divided into increments if necessary.